mshanGithub/msbotframework/specs/botframework-activity/botframework-activity.md

 `A7613`: Senders MUST NOT use relative IRIs within the `type` field, nor require JSON-LD IRI resolution to understand a type identifier.

-### Entity instance

-The `entityInstance` type references to source information about where the entity was mentioned.
-This specification includes source data to refer to the `text` field although others may be added in the future.
-The value of the `$instance` field is a complex object with fields `text`, `startIndex`, and `endIndex`.
-The `text` field is a string containing a copy of the text within the [`text`](#Text) field in the activity root; `startIndex` is a number containing the index of the first character where `text` is found (inclusive); `endIndex` is a number containing the index after the last character where `text` is found (exclusive).

-`A7620`: Senders MUST NOT include the `$instance` field if its `text` field is empty or null or the contents of its `text` field cannot be found within the `text` field in the activity root.

-`A7621`: The `startIndex` field MUST be an integer greater than or equal to zero and less than the length of the `text` field in the activity root.

-`A7622`: The `endIndex` field MUST be an integer greater than zero and less than or equal to the length of the `text` field in the activity root.
-Its value MUST be greater than the `startIndex` value.

-`A7623`: The contents of the `text` field within `$instance` MUST contain characters ordinally identical to the value of the `text` field in the activity root starting at `startIndex` characters from the beginning and ending immediately before `endIndex` characters from the beginning.

 ### Suggested actions

 Suggested actions may be sent within message content to create interactive action elements within a client UI.